Why a podiatrist?

 What to expect during your first visit.

-Podiatry Associates offers two convenient office locations in Overland Park near the Shawnee Mission Medical Center and Kansas City in the Saint Joseph Medical Mall to serve you.
+Podiatry Associates offers two convenient office locations in Overland Park near the Advent Health System (formerly known as the Shawnee Mission Medical Center and Kansas City in the Saint Joseph Medical Mall to serve you.
 Your initial appointment will consist of a consultation by a licensed, board-certified doctor of podiatry.
 At that time, your doctor will review your health history and discuss your diagnosis and treatment options with you.
 Our friendly, knowledgeable and professional staff is dedicated to providing the most comprehensive podiatry care available, in a comfortable and patient-centered environment.
 Feel free to take a tour of either of our offices by clicking one of the buttons to the right, and be sure visit our About Us page to learn more.